clashroyaleisgood/Course_VRDL/HW4_Super_Resolution/report/report.md

 This is counterintuitive that we often want to use as large as possible to accelerate the training process and also let gradient direction more close to global minimum.
 In my opinion, this is because the randomness of the small batch size gradient decent will prevent model from overfitting.
-This conclusion is also useful to another strange place: smaller learning rate leads to a worse performance.

 | Batch Size | validation set PSNR | test image PSNR(google drive score) |
 |-|-|-|